BARKER, SON & ISHERWOOD LLP Solicitors

 - We will contact you within 21 days of your asking us to review our original decision, confirming our position and explaining the reasons.

-- We have 8 weeks from the date we receive your complaint, to resolve it.
-If we have not done so within that time, or if after that you are not satisfied with our final response, you should contact The Legal Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ, telephone no. 0300 555 0333, email email@example.com.
-Any complaint to The Legal Ombudsman must be made within 6 months of you receiving a final written response from us regarding your complaint and within 6 years of the act or omission about which you are complaining occurring or within 3 years from when you should reasonably have known there were grounds for complaint.
-The Legal Ombudsman provides further guidance and information on its services www.legalombudsman.org.uk.
+- We have 8 weeks from the date we receive your complaint to resolve it.
+If we have not done so within that time, or if after that you are not satisfied with our final response, you should contact The Legal Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ, telephone no. 0300 555 0333, Minicom 0300 555 1777, e-mail: email@example.com.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer you concerns to The Legal Ombudsman within six months of our final response to you.
+The Legal Ombudsman provides further guidance and information on its services at www.legalombudsman.org.uk.

 We will ensure that any appropriate redress is offered to you.